Virtualhurst/ZeroZeroOne.Holidays/README.md

 # ZeroZeroOne.Holidays
-Component to determine public holidays and other non-working days
+Component to determine public holidays and other non-working days (WORK IN PROGRESS)